 Test orders could be done when you change your store’s payment settings, set up your online store, or test out new apps or features.
 Whatever the reason, you should know how to do a test order on Shopify, and this article outlines four methods.
 You can use this Shopify guide for tips on how to start your online store.

-1. Use a Shopify Bogus Gateway – Only new stores
+1. Use a Shopify Bogus Test Gateway – Only for new non-live stores

 You can use Shopify’s bogus gateway (a payment provider used to create test orders) to simulate a transaction and create test orders.

 It’s the best method for new online stores because it requires that you change your payment gateway to a bogus gateway.
 During this process, nobody will be able to place an order on your live store, which is why it is best for new stores with no traffic.